ThomasFerro/ThomasFerro/posts/10-summary-of-a-four-days-ddd-training/10-summary-of-a-four-days-ddd-training.md

 When using *DDD* at the enterprise scale, you need to set up inter-teams and inter-contexts strategies.

-This is where the *Strategic Patterns* play they part.
+This is where the *Strategic Patterns* play their part.

 > *Strategic Patterns*: Communication patterns used to organize the exchanges between contexts.